American Civil War: Diplomacy

 A December 1861 cartoon in Punch magazine in London ridicules American aggressiveness in the Trent Affair.
 John Bull, at right, warns Uncle Sam, "You do what's right, my son, or I'll blow you out of the water."

 Although the Confederacy hoped Britain and France would join them against the Union, this was never likely, so they sought to bring them in as mediators.
 The Union worked to block this and threatened war against any country that recognized the Confederacy.
 In 1861, Southerners voluntarily embargoed cotton shipments, hoping to start an economic depression in Europe that would force Britain to enter the war, but this failed.
 Worse, Europe turned to Egypt and India for cotton, which they found superior, hindering the South's postwar recovery.

 Cotton diplomacy proved a failure, because Europe had a surplus of cotton, while the 1860–62 crop failures in Europe made the North's grain exports critically important.
 It also helped turn European opinion against the Confederacy.
 It was said that "King Corn was more powerful than King Cotton", as US grain increased from a quarter to almost half of British imports.
 Meanwhile, the war created jobs for arms makers, ironworkers, and ships to transport weapons.

 Lincoln's administration initially struggled to appeal to European public opinion.
 At first, diplomats explained that the US was not committed to ending slavery and emphasized legal arguments about the unconstitutionality of secession.
 Confederate representatives, however, focused on their struggle for liberty, commitment to free trade, and the essential role of cotton in the European economy.
 The European aristocracy was "absolutely gleeful in pronouncing the American debacle as proof that the entire experiment in popular government had failed.
 European government leaders welcomed the fragmentation of the ascendant American Republic."

-However, a European public with liberal sensibilities remained, which the US sought to appeal to by building connections with the international press.
+A European public with liberal sensibilities remained, which the US sought to appeal to by building connections with the international press.
 By 1861, Union diplomats like Carl Schurz realized emphasizing the war against slavery was the Union's most effective moral asset in swaying European public opinion.
 Seward was concerned an overly radical case for reunification would distress European merchants with cotton interests; even so, he supported a widespread campaign of public diplomacy.